r0zator/wolfchatter/README.md

 ```

 ### Testing the app with multiple 'users' - real-time
-Open 2 separate browsers (or a browser and second tab in incognito) and go to http://localhost:8080/.
+Run the app, open 2 separate browsers (or a browser and second tab in incognito) and go to http://localhost:8080/.
 You can chat now with your other self :D

 ### Color legend
 ```